SEKO Experts Assess the Perpetual Peak Season

 Logistics providers and business leaders continue to observe what would previously have been considered extraordinary circumstances now firmly embedded across the global supply chain.

-The stunning levels of congestion at the Port of Los Angeles is just one indication of the broader impact of COVID-19.
-Across the pond we are seeing the early effects of Brexit, and there is no post-Chinese New Year easing of container shortages expected.
+The stunning levels of congestion at the Port of Los Angeles is just one issue the supply chain is grappling with.
+We are currently seeing a major global development with the blockage of the Suez Canal, across the pond there are the early effects of Brexit, and there is no post-Chinese New Year easing of container shortages expected.
 The incoming relief stimulus package in America looks set to trigger another surge in e-commerce shipping as the Perpetual Peak Season continues.

 Below we take a closer look at some key elements in the current scenario, with input from a number of our experts both in America and overseas.